TrustTheVote-Project/VersaEDM-Backend/README.md

 ### Installing Docker in Windows 10

-We recommend using chocolately to install the most current version of the Docker Desktop package.
+We recommend using [chocolately](https://chocolatey.org/) to install the current version of the Docker Desktop package.

 ### Installing Docker in Linux